‘The rapist is you’: Feminists sing Bengali version of Chilean piece to protest Modi’s Kolkata visit

 Titled Un violador en tu camino in Spanish, it was composed by a Chilean feminist collective and performed in Santiago in 2019, against the backdrop of widespread anti-government protests.

 Since then, the song has gone viral, inspiring women around the world to generate their own versions.
-In Kolkata, Dyuti Mukherjee translated it into Bengali, calling it Dhorshok Tumii.
+In Kolkata, it was translated into Bengali and named Dhorshok Tumii.
 A group of women connected over social media decided to perform it.

 After a fortnight of rehearsals, mostly in Jadavpur University, the collective performed it for the first time on January 4, outside the city’s iconic New Market.